dcnguyen060899/SU_data_5100-01_image_classification/README.md

 - Imbalance ratio: 4.3:1 (majority:minority)

 **REPRODUCIBILITY NOTE:**
-- We keep a .gitattributes file in the data/ folder so GitHub stores our large image dataset with Git LFS.
-This ensures the exact dataset versions are preserved for reproducible results and keeps repository clones fast.
+- We use Git LFS (.gitattributes files) in both the data/ and saved_classification_models/ folders to efficiently store large files on GitHub.
+The image dataset (2,527 images) and trained model files (4 models, ~83 MB each) are tracked with LFS, ensuring exact dataset and model versions are preserved for reproducible results while keeping repository clones fast.
+The saved models allow anyone to reproduce the exact performance metrics (94.0% accuracy, confusion matrices, etc.) reported in our analysis without retraining.

 - **Important:** Since `get_image_files(path)` recursively finds ALL images under the specified path, any images placed inside `data/` risk being included in training.
 For reproducible workflows, external test images should be stored OUTSIDE the `data/` directory (e.g., in a separate `external_testing/` folder at the project root) to guarantee they are never seen during model training.